On disjoint matchings in cubic graphs: maximum 2- and 3-edge-colorable subgraphs: The main results

-\end{enumerate} Now, we consider a proper partial $3-$edge-coloring $\theta$ of the graph $G$ obtained from the coloring of $H$ by deleting the colors of the all edges lying on $C_e$.
-Since $C_e$ is an odd cycle, we imply that there is an $\alpha-\gamma$ alternating path $P_w$ in the $3-$edge-coloring $\theta$ that starts from a vertex $w\in V(C_e)$ and does not end on $C_e$.
+Now, we consider a proper partial $3-$edge-coloring $\theta$ of the graph $G$ obtained from the coloring of $H$ by deleting the colors of the all edges lying on $C_e$.
+Since $C_e$ is an odd cycle, there is an $\alpha-\gamma$ alternating path $P_w$ in the $3-$edge-coloring $\theta$ that starts from a vertex $w\in V(C_e)$ and does not terminate on $C_e$.
 Choose an edge $x=(w,z)\in E(C_e)$, and let $y$ be the other edge of $C_e$ that is incident to $w$.

-Consider a proper partial $3-$edge-coloring of $G$ obtained from $\theta$ as follows: \begin{itemize} \item shift the colors on the path $P_w$, and clear the color of the edge of $P_e$ that is incident to $w$;
+Consider a proper partial $3-$edge-coloring of $G$ obtained from $\theta$ as follows: \begin{itemize} \item shift the colors on the path $P_w$, and clear the color of the edge of $F$ that is incident to $z$;

 \item color $x$ by $\alpha$, and color the edges of the even path $C_e-x$ by $\beta-\gamma$ alternatively, starting from the edge $y$. \end{itemize}